judyandiealvarez/SiNS/docs/quick-start.md

 ## Step 7: Configure Your System DNS

-Set your system to use the DNS server:
+Set your system to use SiNS:

 ```bash
 # Backup current DNS settings